loafcheck/Flip_React/README.md

 HANGUL_MEMORY_MATCH is revamped version of [FLIP](https://github.com/loafcheck/FLIP), restructured into a modular React app to gain deeper understanding of React and Open APIs, incorporating the [Korean Dictionary OpenAPI](https://krdict.korean.go.kr/openApi/openApi)

 ## Motivation

- As an English tutor, I needed a tool to input custom vocabulary and create engaging learning games.
-Since most existing language games online only offer preset words, I developed HANGUL_MEMORY_MATCH
+ I discovered that when education was interactive, children were able to retain information while having an enjoyable experience.
+Knowing that existing language games were limited to preset vocabulary, I developed the [HANGUL_MEMORY_MATCH](https://github.com/loafcheck/HANGUL_MEMORY_MATCH.git), which allowed more words to be integrated and customized.

 ## Features